 Literally, though.
 Is there any better gift to a Mom than waking up to breakfast already made for you and your family?
 It’s a gift to yourself you’ll be so grateful for all week…. that is, if they can last that long! ha!
 And boy-oh-boy do they taste good with a cup of coffee.

-I am SO excited about the way these Muffins turned out.
+I am SO excited about the way these Paleo Protein Banana Muffins with Chocolate Chips turned out.
 Moist, delicious, fluffy, and made with all clean ingredients.
-Not only are they gluten free and paleo approved, but they’re also packed with protein from a couple scoops of Rootz Paleo Protein-Superfood.
+Not only are they gluten-free and paleo approved, but they’re also packed with protein from a couple of scoops of Rootz Paleo Protein-Superfood.
 I think it is so important to get protein in with your breakfast to keep you feeling full all morning, and this is a fun way to change it up a bit.

 I’ve shared in past how much I love Rootz Paleo Protein Powder because (unlike other protein powders) the ingredients are super clean and fantastic-and it tastes great, too!
 I know you all will love it as much as I do to throw in easy smoothies for breakfast, make fun baked goods like these muffins, or even these Protein Cashew Butter Cups!
 So good.
 I also love that my kiddos gobble these up, and that the extra protein they get in their bellies in the morning helps fuel them for their big day.